maxcell/prince.dev/content/location-based-back/index.md

 history.push(redirectUrl) // This would be "/posts"
 ```

 This worked!
-Closed ticket.
-Not quite.
+Closed ticket, shut laptop and let's call it a day -- not quite.

 At the last second, the requirements changed and you gotta handle more cases.
 In our redirect url, we can't pass in any previous query parameters that were there,